 - Stocks are the most common equity investment and come in many varieties.
 Individual stock holdings can be labeled as value, growth, dividend or blue-chip, and carry no guarantees of appreciated value.

-- Stocks or bonds can also be acquired in groups instead of individually.
-Mutual funds, index funds and exchange-traded funds (ETFs) can be composed by industry (technology, pharmaceutical or consumer products, for example) or a broader cross section of the markets, like the S&P 500 or Nasdaq indices.
+- Stocks or bonds can also be grouped into mutual funds, index funds and exchange-traded funds (ETFs), which may be composed by industry (technology, pharmaceutical or consumer products, for example) or a broader cross section of the markets, like the S&P 500 or Nasdaq indices.

 Liu, an 18-year company veteran, and her team research and approve external investment managers for BOK Financial.
 They also serve as gatekeepers, supporting internal advisors who help private wealth, institutional and retail brokerage clients.
 “Our work is grounded in the idea that allocations and diversification are what drives investment outcomes,” she said.